Steven Allen Finley

-In the 4th inning of his major league debut, Opening Day 1989, Finley separated his shoulder by crashing into the 25-ft. right field concrete wall at Memorial Stadium.
+In the 4th inning of his major league debut, Opening Day 1989, Finley separated his shoulder by crashing into the right field fence at Memorial Stadium.
 Repeatedly throughout the summer, his teammates cited that event as the inspiration that turned the Baltimore Orioles, a team who lost 107 games in 1988, into the 1989 team, which was not eliminated until the next-to-last day of the season.

 He was traded in January 1991 by the Orioles along with pitchers Curt Schilling and Pete Harnisch to the Houston Astros for first baseman Glenn Davis.
 It would turn out to be one of the most one-sided trades in the history of baseball, as Davis was out of baseball within a couple of seasons, but all three players he was traded for had long and successful careers.
 A fractured wrist cost Finley six weeks of play in 1993, but he played at least 100 games every year from 1990 to 2006, except for the strike-shortened 1994 season, when he played 94 games for Houston.

 A forgettable 1998 season for the San Diego Padres was forgotten by the time Steve matched that year's home run total by June of 1999 with the Arizona Diamondbacks.
 In one hot streak, Steve posted three four-hit games in four days.